bsn-si/figaro-cli/README.md

 ```

 #### Set details
-after the courier has made a deposit, you need to enter the exact locations and comment on the delivery where the courier should come to pick up the parcel.
+After a courier has made his deposit, you need to enter the exact locations and comment on the delivery where the courier should come to pick up the parcel.

 ``` bash